feedreader/pluto.live/README.md

 unless you want to install the PostgreSQL (pg) database libraries and services (required for production on the Heroku hosting service.)

-Setup the database and feed subscriptions:
+Setup the database and planet feed subscriptions:

     $ rake setup_ruby